top of page

 Leviticus 23:5 ‘In the first new moon, on the fourteenth day of the new moon, between the evenings, is the Passover to Yahuah.

-"between the evenings" generally meant the period from late afternoon until one hour before sunset.
-There can be no Passover feast without a Passover sacrifice.
-The instructions in verse 14 to keep this day as a memorial can only mean the day of Passover.
-It does not mean the days of Passover, as if there are two separate days, one for the sacrifice and the second for the feast.
-It means that there is only one day and only one Passover.
-Yes, the Passover comes in two parts, but both parts must occur on the same day because verse 14 says "this day shall be unto you for a memorial".
+The phrase "between the evenings" traditionally refers to the time period from late afternoon until about an hour before sunset.
+A Passover feast cannot exist without the accompanying Passover sacrifice.
+The directive in verse 14 to observe this day as a memorial clearly refers to the singular day of Passover.
+It does not imply two separate days—one for the sacrifice and another for the feast.
+Instead, it emphasizes that Passover is a single day comprising two interconnected parts, both of which must occur on the same day, as stated in verse 14: "this day shall be unto you for a memorial."

 The only way this sequence can be fulfilled, and it would have been plainly obvious to those alive at the time of Moses, was for the day to begin and end at sunrise.
 The Messiah must also have kept sunrise to sunrise as the Gospels record a sequence where only the slaughter of the Passover lamb and the Passover supper had to be on the same 24 hour day.

-Matthew 26: 17 And on the first day of Unleavened Bread the taught ones came to יהושע, saying to Him, “Where do You wish us to prepare for You to eat the Pĕsaḥ?”
+Matthew 26: 17 And on the first day of Unleavened Bread the taught ones came to Yahusha, saying to Him, “Where do You wish us to prepare for You to eat the Pĕsaḥ?”

 Luke 22: 7 And the Day of Unleavened Bread came when the Passover had to be slaughtered.